emmaunel/CICADA/README.md

-# L1ghtSab3r
+# CICADA

-L1ghtSab3r is a framework aimed to exploit Continuous Integration systems.
+Cicada is a framework aimed to exploit Continuous Integration systems.

 Here are the CI Server we can attack:
 - gitlab(.gitlab-ci.yml)